Health Administration

 • HCM 465: Infection Prevention & Control Operations (3 CH)

-Students earning a grade lower than a “B” may retake individual courses only once.
+Students earning a grade lower than a “B” must retake individual courses, only once.
 If a grade of “B” or higher is not received on the second attempt of an individual course, the student is removed from the certificate program due to unsatisfactory academic performance.

 For more information contact: